Perception-Lab-PNB3EE3/jspyschIntroduction/README.md

-# jspsych_presentation
+# html files for the "Introduction to jspsych" from week-2
-instructional demo for an introduction to jspsych
+for queries, feel free to reach saxens17@mcmaser.ca